slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Startup fortune cookie: that company that seems so interested in buying you won't.'*

 <!--
+> *'I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people.' -- Santiago Nestares*

+Fall in love with the problem, not the solution.

+You're a wannapreneur if:
+- You talk to people about your ideas, but never build anything
+- You build something without first talking to people
+- You build something and never try to sell it
+If you build something that people say they'll pay for and then they don't actually pay for it then this is problematic, but also normal and doesn't make you a wannapreneur.
+At that point it's just part of the struggle. -- Alex3917

+“Make something people will buy from you”

 overdesign / don't start from scratch / Throw Shit at the Wall and See What Sticks.
 Life is about experimenting.

 The disruptor’s credo, say it with me: Your profit margin is my opportunity.